testcontainers/testcontainers-python/docs/index.rst

 The testcontainers module is available from PyPi at:

 https://pypi.python.org/pypi/testcontainers
-and can be installed using pip.
+and can be installed using pip, depending on which containers you need:

 ::

+   pip install testcontainers[mysql]
+   pip install testcontainers[postgresql]
+   pip install testcontainers[selenium]
+   # or with multiple
-   pip install testcontainers
+   pip install testcontainers[mysql,postgresql,selenium]

 Compatibility